Final Battle (2018)

 Final Battle (2018) was a professional wrestling pay-per-view (PPV) event produced by Ring of Honor (ROH).
 The four-hour long event took place on December 14, 2018, at the Hammerstein Ballroom in New York City, New York.
-It was the 17th event under the Final Battle chronology.
+It was the 17th event under the Final Battle chronology, and would be the final appearances of Cody, The Young Bucks, & Adam Page in Ring of Honor.

 Storylines

-Final Battle 2018 features professional wrestling matches, which involve different wrestlers from pre-existing scripted feuds, plots, and storylines that play out on ROH's television programs.
-Wrestlers portray villains or heroes as they follow a series of events that build tension and culminate in a wrestling match or series of matches.
+Final Battle 2018 featured professional wrestling matches, which involve different wrestlers from pre-existing scripted feuds, plots, and storylines that play out on ROH's television programs.
+Wrestlers portrayed villains or heroes as they follow a series of events that build tension and culminate in a wrestling match or series of matches.

 Event

 The pay-per-view opened with Eli Isom faced Kenny King.
 Isom performed a gory bomb for a near-fall.
 In the end, King performed the Royal Flush to win the match.

 Next, Jeff Cobb defended the ROH World Television Championship against Adam Page.
 Page performed a fallaway slam on Cobb.
 Page countered Cobb's finisher Tour of the Islands into a crucifix for a near-fall.
 In the end, Cobb performed couple of Tour of the Islands to retain the title.

 After that, Sumie Sakai defended the Women of Honor World Championship in a Four Corner Survival match against Kelly Klein, Madison Rayne and Karen Q. Mandy Leon joined to the commentary for this match.
 Klein eliminated Q after she performed the K-Power.
 Sakai performed the Smash Mouth on Rayne, and Klein pinned Rayne.
 In the end, Klein performed an avalanche K-Power to win the title for the first time.
 Klein and Sakai hugged after the match.

 Later, Zack Sabre Jr. made his ROH debut as he faced Jonathan Gresham.
 During the match, both wrestlers traded submission holds.
 In the end, Gresham went for a springboard moonsault, but Sabre countered it into a European Clutch to win the match.

 Next, Matt Taven (accompanied by T. K. O'Ryan) faced Dalton Castle (accompanied by The Boys).
 During the match, Taven went for a suicide dive, however, when Castle moved away, Taven landed on the steel barricade.
 In the end, Taven avoided Castle's finisher and performed the Climax to win the match.

 After that, Christopher Daniels faced Marty Scurll in a singles match for Scurll's number one contender spot to the ROH World Championship.
 Daniels performed a Burning Hammer for a near-fall.
 Daniels performed a Tombstone Piledriver for a near-fall.
 Scrull countered Daniels's finisher Best Moonsault Ever by raising his knees.
 In the climax, Scurll forced Daniels to submit to the crossface chickenwing to win the match.